mirasmitty/Project_Zillow/README.md

 # Project Zillow

-Can we train our machine learning models to predict how much of a price cut (%) a listed house in Detroit will receive based on how long it’s been on the market?
-This project focuses on analyzing publicly avaliable Zillow data (which has been previously smoothed by Zillow), and collected on a weekly basis.
+This machine learning project aims to train our models to predict how much of a price cut (%) a listed house in Detroit will receive based on how long it’s been on the market (number of weeks)?
+This project analyzes publicly avaliable Zillow data (previously smoothed by Zillow), and collected on a weekly basis.
 The models specifically focus on 315 weeks of data from Detroit (394532 = ID); however, two weeks on this data were designated as Null.
 Therefore, after remvoing the week of April 11, 2020 & September 9, 2021, the machine learning models used 313 weeks of Detroit data.

 ## Getting Started